razluta/UnityIconGenerationFromModels/README.md

 - Check that prefab name prefix is not empty
 - Look at Console for debug messages

+**Icons generated in wrong format**
+- Check Export Format dropdown in Output Settings
+- PNG recommended for most use cases
+- TGA for professional/engine pipelines

+**Missing size variants**
+- Verify additional sizes are added in Output Settings
+- Check output folder for files with size suffixes
+- Ensure sufficient disk space for multiple large files

 **Black icons instead of transparent**
 - Ensure background color alpha is set to 0
 - Check that your materials support transparency